 - 1. In the Connecting FortiClient Telemetry dialog, select the Remember this Endpoint Management Server (EMS) checkbox. - 2.
 Click Accept.
 FortiClient remembers the IP address and password, if applicable.

-Forgetting gateway IP addresses
+Forgetting a gateway IP address

 When you instruct FortiClient to forget an IP address for EMS, FortiClient Telemetry does not use the IP address to automatically connect to EMS when rejoining the network.